mechanomi/hunting-unicorns/docs/introduction.rst

    Goblins are known for their fondness for explosives.

-   When goblin technology malfunctions, it usually does so with a *BANG*, even when there is no logical reason for the device to have contained explosives in the first place.
+   When goblin technology malfunctions, it usually does so with a *BANG*—even when there is no logical reason for the device to have contained explosives in the first place.
 This sort of malfunction can result in the *rapid unscheduled disassembly* of your equipment or, if you are standing too close, yourself.
 Plan accordingly.